phetsims/calculus-grapher/doc/implementation-notes.md

 * Graph (Graph Area for core description) - It consists of a coordinate plane with horizontal and vertical axes, with tick marks with optional grid lines. and tick labels.
 A graph includes one or multiple curves which shows how a function behaves as its input (x) changes.
-* Original Graph - It refers to the graph that contains the f(x) function.
+* Primary Graph - It refers to the graph that contains the f(x) function.
 It is the only graph whose curve(s) can be user manipulated.
-The original graph includes the original curve and, optionally, the predict curve.
+The primary graph includes the primary curve and, optionally, the predict curve.
 * Curve - A curve is a complete parametrization of the shape of a mathematical function on a graph.
 All model curves are composed of closely-spaced curve points.
 In Calculus Grapher, a model curve is a complete representation of a mathematical function.
-* Original Curve - It refers to the curve on the original graph that represents the f(x) function.
+* Primary Curve - It refers to the curve on the primary graph that represents the f(x) function.
 It can be manipulated by the user.
 * Predict Curve - It is a curve that is generated based on a user's input.
 It allows the user to attempt to predict the function f(x).
 It is set to be invisible by default.